Table of Contents_

 Use screws, nuts, and bolts or brackets to connect your pieces and make your frame.
 Then add a stiff board to the back for extra support and sturdiness.
 This can be plywood.
 Everything that you need, like staple guns, are easily found at the hardware store.

 Then you simply attach your DIY screen material to the top and bottom and sides of the frame.
 If you are using a wood frame, a simple staple gun will do the trick.
 Much like adding fabric to a piece of furniture, you just staple it in place in the back of the frame, while keeping it stretched tight so there are no wrinkles on the screen surface.
 It should be a totally flat surface.
 Make sure that the finished edge on each side looks nice.

 Now that you know how to make a projector screen you can see how easy it is.
 And now you can enjoy your movies in style.
-Pair this screen with a projector under 1000 and you will be very happy.
+Pair this screen with a projector under 1000 or with a YG300 mini portable LED Meer pico, and you’ll be very happy.
 DIY projector screens are a fun project.
 There’s no need to buy an expensive HD projector screen or even a cheaper alternative like the screen Pjing portable video screen for watching movies.
 Just build your own DIY version and kiss movie theaters goodbye.
 You will get a lot of use out of your home theater projector now that you have a homemade projector screen.